 Ways to retain employees:

-Recognising an employee’s contribution and efforts.
+Recognizing an employee's contribution and efforts.

-Promotions and perks that help.
+Promotions and employee perks that help.

 Make sure you keep everything on track so that you are ready for whatever the future brings.